liuguitao/AVP-SLAM-PLUS/README.md

 # AVP-SLAM-PLUS
-AVP-SLAM-PLUS is an implementation of AVP_SLAM and some new contributions.
+AVP-SLAM-PLUS is an implementation of AVP-SLAM and some new contributions.
 Performance of AVP-SLAM-PLUS could be found in video(https://www.bilibili.com/video/BV11R4y137xb/)

 <p align='center'>
 <img src="images/mapping1.gif"  width = 45% height = 40% " />